redux-saga/saga-query/README.md

 Sometimes it's necessary to compose multiple endpoints together.
 For example we might want to fetch a mailbox and its associated messages.
-Every endpoint also returns a property on the action creator `.run(props)` which returns a redux-saga `call` object that you can yield to.
+Every endpoint also returns a property on the action creator `.run` which returns the saga that runs when the action is dispatched.

-**WARNING: This API is probably going to change so we don't hardcode `call` as the return value.**
+This allows us to `yield` to that saga inside another endpoint.

 ```ts
 const fetchMailbox = api.get('/mailboxes');